becca-bailey/gatsby-site/_posts/2016-05-17-efficient-testing-with-cucumber.md

       | 9         | 3, 3    |
 {% endhighlight %}

 I have only included a few, but ideally, we could put an infinite number of test cases into each table, and Cucumber would generate the same amount of code.
-However, do you see the problem with these tests that Cucumber automatically generated?
+However, do you see the problem with these tests?

 {% highlight java %}